NeoGeographyToolkit/StereoPipeline/docs/tools/multi_stereo.rst

 cameras, runs pairwise stereo between each image/camera and the next one in the list, filters the produced points clouds, fuses them, and creates a mesh.
-The input cameras are found using structure-from-motion.
+The input cameras are found using Structure-from-Motion.

-For the moment this program is very tied to ``rig_calibrator`` (:numref:`rig_calibrator`).
+For the moment, this program is very tied to ``rig_calibrator`` (:numref:`rig_calibrator`).
 It will become more generic and versatile with time.
 In particular, logic is planned for automatically selecting stereo pairs and for distributing and load-balancing all resulting